Aerobotics/react-native-dji-mobile/docs/GettingStarted.md

-# Get Started with react-native-dji-mobile
+# Getting Started with react-native-dji-mobile

 ## Create a new React Native project from scrash